bogyan/AI_intelligence/README.md

-# AI_intelligence

-This is a project that I've done with my friend on the Artificial Intelligence subject at Warsaw School of Economics
+This is a project that I've done with my friend on the Artificial Intelligence subject at Warsaw School of Economics.